aureliosaraiva/merge_light_ct_rgb/README.md

 * **name** (_Optional_): The name to use when displaying this switch.
 * **entity_id_light_ct** (_Required_): string: Light entities which should be set in Color Temp.
 * **entity_id_light_rgb** (_Required_): string: Light entities which should be set in RGB.

+## Todo
+- synchronize states when ct and rgb entity change